rwilliams/jrubywiki/Improving-startup-time.md

 Use a splashscreen
 ===================

 If yours is an end user app with a GUI, you can instruct java to display a splash screen while it loads the JVM.
 This can help alleviate the pain (to end users) of the startup time.
-The jruby parameter is something like  -J-splash=XXX
+The jruby parameter is something like  -J-splash:filename.png

 When all else fails
 ===================